Linn Jørum Sulland

-Linn Jørum Sulland (born 15 July 1984) is a Norwegian handball player for Oppsal IF and a retired player for the Norwegian national team.
+Linn Jørum Sulland (born 15 July 1984) is a retired Norwegian handball who last played for Oppsal and for the Norwegian national team.

-She also played for Győri Audi ETO KC, Larvik HK and Stabæk IF.
+She also played for Győri ETO KC, Larvik HK and Stabæk IF.

 National team

 Handball

 She made her debut on the Norwegian national team in 2004.

 Beach handball

 Linn Sulland received a bronze medal at the 2007 European Beach Handball Championship, where she was also the tournament's top scorer.
 In 2009, she was part of the team that won a silver medal at the European Championship in Larvik.

 Club career

+Early career

+Sulland started playing handball at Korsvoll IL and joined Stabæk Håndball in 2001.
+She started in the Stabæk youth team, and by her second season at the club she was part of the first team, where she played 22 matches during the 2002-23 season.

 Sulland was top scorer in the Norwegian league in the 2005/2006 season (shared top position with Linn-Kristin Riegelhuth, 159 goals), as well as player of the year (Årets spiller) and best right back of the year (Årets høyre bakspiller).

+Larvik

+In 2009 she joined Larvik HK.
+Here she won the Norwegian championship in her first season.
+In the second season she won the 2010-11 Champions League.
+Scoring 10 goals in the final, Sulland played a crucial role in the victory.
+The following four seasons, she won 4 additional Norwegian championships.

+Győr

+For the 2015-16 season she joined Hungarian Győri ETO KC.
+Here she won both the Hungarian championship and cup in her first season.

+Vipers

+She then returned to Norway and joined Vipers Kristiansand.
+Here she reached the final of the 2017-18 EHF Cup, where they lost to Romanian SCM Craiova.
+A year later she finished third in the 2018-19 Champions League.

+She retired after the 2020-21 season.
+In the very last game of her professional career she won the 2020-21 Champions League with Vipers.
+This was the first time Vipers had won the tournament, and only the second time a Norwegian team had won it.

+Oppsal

+In the 2022-23 she came out of retirement to join the 2nd tier team Oppsal IF, where she was a part of the coaching staff.
+In the 2023-24 season she retired again due to pregnancy, but made a second comeback in February 2024.
+By the time Oppsal IF had been promoted to the top Norwegian league.